 - How about a record-breaking sales person that was an absolute nightmare as a sales manager?

 - A top-notch surgeon that wound up running a hospital into the ground?

-Of course you have!
-It’s a recurring irony.
+You more than likely have.
 The talent you display in one role positions you for a promotion to another, and then can wind up at the core of your struggles once you get there.

 Much is the same with the senior-level manager who can readily point to a career of documented success and aspires to occupy a seat at “the big table” with an office just down the hall in the c-suite.
 Again, ironically, and in words brilliantly captured by Marshall Goldsmith years ago, “What Got You Here Won’t Get You There!”

 In that context and beyond the snapshot intuition of the Katz framework lies the strategic fulcrum of its continued utility.
 It is a timeless blueprint for both individual and organizational development.

 - Use the levels model by Katz to identify where you are in your career and where you would like to go.

 - What skills do you currently exhibit that are readily transferable?

 - What skills do you need to develop?